Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 A hundred and fifty pounds of irate woman stormed right through the middle of the SOR’s barbecue with some truly hypnotic bounce in her skirt, shirt and earrings, advancing on Adam with a furious expression as though he’d stepped on her dog.

-"Uh…" Adam had a brief, involuntary and entirely ludicrous moment of looking like he wanted to run for the hills, but it passed.
+"Uh..."
+Adam had a brief, involuntary and entirely ludicrous moment of looking like he wanted to run for the hills, but it passed.
 "Hi.
 Katie.
 Hi."

 At least he was getting better at remembering names.